BrianLesko/Portenta-Vision-Camera-Server/readme.md

 # Live Camera feed
-Broadcast a live camera feed and pick it up from a computer that can run the client.py file & must be connected to the same LAN network.

-Run the server.py file on a NICLA Vision arduino board
+Broadcast a live camera feed and pick it up from a web browser.
+Run on an Arduino Portenta H7 and Vision Shield

-&nbsp;

 &nbsp;